Webhooks (push events)

 • GET /health returns 200 when ready (and 5xx when you've intentionally paused).

-• All four POST paths are wired to handlers that parse the same envelope.
+• All eight POST paths are wired to handlers that parse the same envelope.

 • Inbound JWT verified on every request.